immutant/lein-immutant/docs/war.md

     via `--nrepl-port-file FILE`.
   - `:start?` - Controls if an nREPL endpoint is started or not.
 For development wars, this is `true` by default, false otherwise.
-Can be overridden on the command line via `--nrepl-start`, and can only be enabled by the switch, not disabled.
+Can be overridden on the command line via `--nrepl-start`, or disabled with `--no-nrepl-start`.

 * `:resource-paths` - A vector of directories containing resources that need to be copied to the top-level of the war file.
 These